zsn2021/HC2RL/README.md

 ## Supplementary Video Results

-The following videos provide representative CARLA demonstrations of the HC2RL policy performing different navigation tasks.
+The following videos provide representative CARLA demonstrations of **HC2RL (full)** and **HC2RL w/o SF** across different navigation tasks, with the aim of qualitatively comparing their navigation behaviors under the same task settings.

 ### Task L1